prateek1verma/EpiEcoFarmers/README.md

-# Epi-Eco-Farmers
-Codes for the generation of Figures for the project 'EpiEcoFarmers'

 ### This repository contains the code for generating figures presented in the paper titled "Farmers’ decision-making on fungicide treatment in multiple fields".